 - Home Keeping Tasks – for those monthly or seasonal tasks

 - Goals – there is room to set three goals each month and jot down the steps you need to take to complete them.

-I didn’t forget about those who would prefer the ease and convenience of having all the monthly bundled together in one file.
+I didn’t forget about those who would prefer having all the monthly bundled together in one file.
 If that’s the one you would like, just click the pic below!

 I’d love to hear from you!
 What do you think of the half-size monthly planner printables?
 Are they going to be a useful tool for you?